 Factory Default Softkey in the color options menu.
 Sets the external VGA monitor colors to the factory default.
-See "Using an External VGA Monitor" on page 4-89 for more information.
+See "Using an External VGA Monitor" on page 4-88 for more information.
 Access Keys: DISPLAY More Display Color Options Factory Preset Softkey in the PRESET menu.
 Returns the analyzer to a factory preset state.
 See Chapter 11, "Factory Preset State and Memory Allocation," for a complete list of factory preset-state default parameters.
-FastRecall on OFF Softkey in the SAVE RECALL menu.
+FastRecall on OFF Softkey in the SAVE RECALL) menu.
 Toggle to ON if you want to enable the fast recall feature.
 See "To Recall from a Floppy Disk or Internal Memory" on page 4-62 for more information.
-(Option 100 only) Softkey in the cable or measurement menus.
+Fault Location ( Option 100 only ) Softkey in the cable or measurement menus.
 Sets up the analyzer to perform fault location measurements.
 See your Option 100 User's Guide Supplement for information.
-Access Keys: (BEGIN) Cable or (MEAS 1) More or (MEAS 2) More Fault Loc Frequency (Option 100 only) Softkey in the FREQ menu.
+Access Keys: BEGIN Cable or MEAS 1 or MEAS 2 Fault Loc Frequency ( Option 100 only ) Softkey in the FREQ menu.
 Used when making fault location measurements.
 See your Option 100 User's Guide Supplement for information.
-Fault Window (Option 100 only) Softkey in the AVG menu.
+Fault Window ( Option 100 only ) Softkey in the AVG menu.
 Used when making fault location measurements.
 See your Option 100 User's Guide Supplement for information.

-File Format File Type bin ASCII Softkey in the define save menu.
+File Format Softkey in the define save menu.
 Allows you to choose between saving files in a format compatible with "C" model analyzers only, "A" and "B" model analyzers only, or "E" model analyzers only.
 See "Saving and Recalling Measurement Results" on page 4-57 for more information.
-Access Keys: SAVE RECALL Define Save Softkey in the programs menu.
+Access Keys: SAVE RECALL) Define Save File Type bin ASCII Softkey in the programs menu.
 This key is used to select how the IBASIC program is saved to disk.
-It can be saved in either binary or ASCII format. bin(ary) See the Instrum Save a program in ASCII format for ease of transportability.
-Programs saved in ASCII format can be read by any HP BASIC computer or instrument running IBASIC.
-Binary format is specific to this family of analyzers (8712ES and 8714ES).
+It can be saved in either binary or ASCII format.
+ASCII Save a program in ASCII format for ease of transportability.
+Programs saved in ASCII format can be read by any HP BASIC computer or instrument running IBASIC. bin(ary) Binary format is specific to this family of analyzers (8712ET and 8714ET).
 A program saved in binary format is not readable by an IBASIC computer or other instruments running IBASIC.
-Binary format, however, is required if you are going to use the LOADSUB keyword. information on saving programs.
-Access Keys: SAVE RECALL Programs File Utilities Softkey in the SAVE RECALL menu.
+Binary format, however, is required if you are going to use the LOADSUB keyword.
+See the Instrument BASIC User's Handbook Supplement for more information on saving programs.
+Access Keys: (SAVE RECALL) Programs File Utilities Softkey in the SAVE RECALL menu.
 Displays the menu to rename, delete, or copy files, to format a disk or memory, and to change or make directories.
 See "Other File Utilities" on page 4-65 for more information.
-Filter Softkey in the \fbox{BEGIN} menu.
-Sets up the analyzer for S{11} or S{21} measurements of filters.
-See "Using the BEGIN Key to Configure Measurements" on page 3-17 for more information.
+Filter Softkey in the BEGIN menu.
+Sets up the analyzer for a transmission or reflection measurement of a filter.
+See "Using the BEGIN Key to Make Measurements" on page 3-11 for more information.